What Lies Beneath (Tarja album): Promotion

 To promote the album, Turunen started the What Lies Beneath World Tour on 12 June 2010, which ended on 8 April 2012, in Rio de Janeiro, Brazil.
 It started with a special concert in Rio de Janeiro, during the big international festival Rock in Rio, on 15 September 2011.
 In total, the singer performed 118 shows, mostly in Europe and Latin America.
 Tarja's first live DVD, Act I, was filmed during two nights in Rosario, Argentina, on 30 and 31 March 2012, being released months later, precisely in 24 August 2012.

 The album generated four singles.
 "Falling Awake" was released as the first one, with a music video showing the backstage of the album.
 "I Feel Immortal" was released after, as the second single.
 The official video of this track was directed by Jörn Heitmann and filmed in Iceland.
 According to Tarja, the video it's "about loving someone, losing someone, struggling to find your way in life, the cycle of life" Almost at the same time, "Until My Last Breath" was released as the third and international single of the disc.
 This was the most successful one from the album, receiving particularly popularity in Brazil.
 There are 2 music videos for this song.
 The first official video was shot in Iceland and features Tarja and some scenes of a diver going to the bottom of the sea.
 The second music video of the song is a reference to Michael Jackson's death and the marketing and publishing on it.
 The final single, "Underneath", receive only limited digital release, but was performed with Jyrki 69 in the Finnish version of the reality show Idols.

+Re-issue

+On April 12, 2024, the album got re-issued for the first time with a 2CD Special Edition and, for the first time, a Heavyweight 2LP Vinyl (Gatefold, 180g, black).
+Both formats feature restored artwork, and all tracks are remastered at Sterling Sound for superb sound quality.
+The 2CD Special Edition includes the 14 original album tracks and a special bonus CD including alternative versions, single edits, and remixes – for the first time all combined on this Bonus CD.
+It also includes "The Good Die Young" performed by the Scorpions & Tarja, originally included as bonus track on 2010's Limited Dreamers Boxset.

+On February 23, 2024, Tarja released the special single edit of "Dark Star".
+The digital single also includes an alternative version of "Dark Star" and the song "Underneath" featuring Jyrki Linnankivi (The 69 Eyes).